 Your biometrics appointment

-It’s important you arrive at your biometrics appointment for your UK visa early.
-You’ll have your fingerprints and a photograph was taken to obtain a biometric residence permit, so be prepared.
+You must arrive at your biometrics appointment for your UK visa early.
+You’ll have your fingerprints and a photograph taken to obtain a biometric residence permit, so be prepared.
 Make sure you take all of the following documents with you:

 - Completed online application form (write your IHS number on the front page)

-- Current passport, valid for the duration of visa, with at least one blank page (the visa takes up one full page with the back left blank)
+- Current passport, valid for the duration of visa, with at least one blank page (the visa takes up one whole page with the back left blank)

-- A hard copy of a bank statement or a bank letter on official letter headed paper showing that you have the funds of £1,890 in your account
+- A hard copy of a bank statement or a bank letter on official letter headed paper shows that you have £2,530 in your account.

 - A credit card (just in case there are any additional unforeseen fees)